-I’m an avid dahlia collector and have grown more than 1,000 varieties over the last 20 years.
-Every season I trial dozens more looking for those with unique forms, subtle coloring, and exceptional growth habit.
+I’m an avid dahlia collector and have grown more than 1,000 varieties over the past 20 years.
+Every season, I trial dozens more looking for those with unique forms, subtle coloring, and exceptional growth habits.
 I buy tubers from a lot of different places and thought I would share some of my top sources for quality and unique offerings.

 With so many gardeners in other countries looking for dahlia tubers too, I’ve also compiled a list of international sources that have been highly recommended to us over the years.
 Please note that, unlike the U.S. suppliers listed, I do not have any firsthand experience ordering from these companies, but they come with overwhelming praise from our readers.